 The most common types of non-probate assets are joint tenancy property; life insurance benefits; other contractual benefits such as annuities, pensions, or similar plans; IRA and Keogh accounts with named beneficiaries; Totten (bank account) trusts; and revocable living trusts.
 The ownership of joint tenancy property automatically passes to the surviving joint tenant(s) upon the death of one of the joint tenants, regardless of Will provisions.
 Trust property is governed by the trust document rather than by the Will.
-Life insurance proceeds and other contractual benefits normally pass directly to the beneficiaries, but may become probate property in two situations: (1) where the beneficiaries predeceased the decedent.
+Life insurance proceeds and other contractual benefits normally pass directly to the beneficiaries, but may become probate property in two situations: (1) where the beneficiary is the decedent's estate or a trust created by the Will, or (2) where all the named beneficiaries predeceased the decedent.